stevector/stevector.github.io/_posts/2013-10-25-d8-twig-extends.md

 ### WHEN will developers start using "blocks"?

 Heavy use of the "extends" concept in Twig will start when developers start building Drupal 8 sites and adding site-specific themes.
-Scott Reeves pointed out to me that Jen Lampton's experimental Twig base theme for Drupal 8 [used this concept already](https://github.com/jenlampton/twiggy/blob/master/templates/node.html.twig#L98).
+[Scott Reeves](https://twitter.com/Cottser) pointed out to me that [Jen Lampton's](https://twitter.com/jenlampton) experimental Twig base theme for Drupal 8 [used this concept already](https://github.com/jenlampton/twiggy/blob/master/templates/node.html.twig#L98).
+I'm glad I'm not the only Drupal developer who wants to use this functionality.

 ### WHAT is next?